avehtari/BDA_course_Aalto/exercises/ex5_rubric.md

 - Interpretation correct

 ### Q11 - 1 point
 Does the report contain a scatter plot about the draws?
-Do the results look reasonable, that is, roughly like in the Figure below (figure attached)?
+Do the results look reasonable, that is, roughly like in the Figure below (figure attached in peergrade)?

 - No plot included
 - Plot in included, but it does not look like Fig. 3.3b in BDA3